chris-schmitz/jolt-spec-builder-client/README.md

 - [ ] pull an example product from the database to use by product id
 - [ ] create side by side comparison layout for input and output
 - [ ] conditionally include blocks based on a configuration object (the idea julie had)
+- [ ] pull the menu buttons out to a list, move them into the domain/operations/... directories, and make their population dynamic so that the button's presence is dependent on the domain operation pieces being there.

 ## Project setup